Esri/ogc-crs-wkt-parser/README.md

 by Esri as a proof-of-concept implementation of the WKT-SPEC, with the intent of highlighting issues with the WKT-SPEC.

+Included in this package is the document OGC_12-063r2_WKT_CRS.doc, which documents this proposed standard and which was approved by the OGC Standards Working Group for inclusion in this package during the meeting of July 25, 2013.

 ### Contents

 This package consists of a library and sample programs using the library.